davidjcox/django-deepzoom/docs/index.rst

 deepzoom_js template tag.

 8.)
-Run `python manage.py collectstatic` to collect your static files into STATIC_ROOT, specifically so that the OpenSeaDragon files are available.
+Run `python manage.py collectstatic` to collect your static files into STATIC_ROOT, specifically so that the openseadragon files are available.

 9.)
 Start the development server and visit `http://127.0.0.1:8000/admin/` to upload an image to the associated model (you'll need the Admin app enabled).
 Be sure to check the `Generate deep zoom?` checkbox for that image before saving it.

-10.)
-Navigate to the page containing the deep zoom image and either click/touch it or click/touch the overlaid controls to zoom into and out of the tiled image.

-**Behold!** `A deeply zoomable image! <http://django-deepzoom.invocatum.net/featured/>`_

 How do I configure it?
 ~~~~~~~~~~~~~~~~~~~~~~~